JessMair/Tots-Play/README.md

 The contact us page's background was sitting to the top of the header, this has been amended by

+## Validators

+I checked the HTML code with W3C Jigsaw and it returned 1 error;

+- Warning: Consider using the h1 element as a top-level heading only (all h1 elements are treated as top-level headings by many screen readers and other tools).

+There is no issue with the presentaion if this heading on the site and therefore I do not intend on changing this code.

+I checked the CSS with W3C Jigsaw and no errors were found.

 # Deployment